-Students may use this employment option during the course of study to work part-time (up to 20 hours per week) while school is in session and part-time or full-time during any school breaks.
+You may use this employment option during your course of study to work part time (up to 20 hours per week) while school is in session and part-time or full-time during any school breaks.
 There is no waiting period prior to filing.
-In order to obtain authorization for employment under this category, an F-1 student must first obtain an offer letter from the international organization and a written certification that the employment is within the scope of the organization's sponsorship.
-The student must then file an application for employment authorization with USCIS.
+In order to obtain authorization for employment under this category, you must first obtain an offer letter from the international organization and a written certification that the employment is within the scope of the organization's sponsorship.
+You must then file an application for employment authorization with USCIS.
 The application process may take up to 90 days.
-Upon approval, the student will receive an Employment Authorization Document (EAD).
+Upon approval, you will receive an Employment Authorization Document (EAD).
 Employment may not begin until the EAD has been received and the start date noted on the EAD has been reached.

 Bring the following documents to an appointment with your International Student Advisor:

 1. Two passport style color photographs (lightly print your name on the back of the photos in pencil)

 2. Completed I-765 Form (In box #16 write (c) (3) (ii))